Why AI Self-Review Is Not Enough

 What an independent setup looks like in practice

 - Write the task down before the run.
-Goal, boundaries, checkable criteria – this creates the one reference the generating model cannot have shaped.
+Goal, boundaries, checkable criteria - this creates a reference outside the generated diff.
+The task may still be wrong or incomplete, so keep that limitation visible.

 Where Reality Graph fits